Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Literature Review

 \subsubsection{Learning Constraints from Expert Demonstrations}

 Several approaches have focused on learning safety constraints from an expert demonstrator that acts optimally while respecting the unknown safety constraints.
-Assuming a nominal reward function and demonstrator noise model, \cite{scobee2020maximum} proposes to sequentially infer the most likely constraints restricting motion, referred to as maximum likelihood constraint inference.
-This approach is extended in \cite{stocking2021discretizing, stocking2022, anwar2021inverse} to continuous state spaces, stochastic dynamics, and to avoid explicitly searching over a discrete set of potential constraints.

-An alternative is to find states guaranteed to be safe/unsafe as implied by the optimal demonstrations. \cite{chou2019learning} solves a mixed integer feasibility program over cells in the state space, requiring optimal demonstrations to hit only safe cells and lower cost trajectories to hit an unsafe cell. \cite{chou2019learningHighDim} instead solves this program over parameters defining the constraints, and \cite{chou2020learning} avoids sampling lower cost trajectories using the Karush-Kuhn-Tucker (KKT) conditions. \cite{chou2022gaussian} instead uses the KKT conditions to fit a Gaussian process model of the unknown constraint.
+Adopting a probabilistic view, some methods infer constraints that maximize demonstration likelihood \cite{scobee2020maximum, stocking2021discretizing, stocking2022, anwar2021inverse}.
+Others reason about implied safety from optimality conditions of the demonstrations, solving mixed integer feasibility programs \cite{chou2019learning, chou2019learningHighDim} or using the Karush-Kuhn-Tucker (KKT) conditions \cite{chou2020learning, chou2022gaussian}.

 Our approach contrasts with methods learning from safe, optimal demonstration data in two key respects.
 Firstly, we do not assume access to a known reward function nor to demonstrated trajectories which are optimal while respecting the unknown constraints.
 Secondly, using conformal prediction, our recovered constraint set provides guaranteed coverage of the unsafe set without parametric/distributional assumptions.